alexsie48/EngrProject1/README.md

-# EngrProject1
+# Engineering Project
-Project for Engr 1181
+2018
-Testing
+Group E Yatzee Project for Engineering 1181.

-This is where all code will be stored for the group
+This is where all code will be stored for the group.